-When compared with other Kansas counties who have similar demographics and services provided by multiple law enforcement agencies I have found that the cost of operating the RCPD is 5-10 percent less.
+When compared with other Kansas counties who have similar demographics and services provided by multiple law enforcement agencies the cost of operating the RCPD is 5-10 percent less.
 Based upon KBI data, Riley County enjoys the added benefit of crime rates that have remained lower than the state average every year since 2003, maybe longer.
 This lower cost of policing translates into millions of dollars in annual savings and doesn't even factor in the drastically lower number of RCPD police officers needed per capita which is 1.5 per 1,000 residents instead of the national average of 2.0 per 1,000.
 That would equate to another 40 police officers on the payroll and require a few more million dollars in annual funding.
 The ratio of law enforcement officers in Kansas per thousand residents is much higher than the national average.

 I ask you to take me at my word that Riley County citizens are served by one of the most genius creations I have ever seen in U.S. local law enforcement.
 Maintaining this model is a nobrainer and will preserve the safety of Riley County citizens for many years to come.
-I urge you to not take the option of local control away from all Kansas citizens regarding their preference for law enforcement services.